pinkstack/pinkstack-rsvp/README.md

 sbt dockerize
 ```

 To build and push the rsvp-feeder into Docker Hub use the convinient combination of `dockerize` and `tagPushFeederApp`.
 This will create the image and tag it with 6 letter "tag" so that it can be furhter used in something like Kubernetes or HELM.
+Custom task `tagPushFeederApp` invokes [`tag-push-feeder-app.sh`](bin/tag-push-feeder-app.sh) BASH shell script.

 ```bash
 sbt "doockerize;tagPushFeederApp"